Sweetening & fructose intolerance

 “Glucose-fructose syrup” or “dried glucose-fructose syrup” if

-more glucose than fructose is present; can cause fructose intolerance
+more glucose than fructose is present; can be tolerated by fructose intolerant

-as it contains a maximum of the same amount of fructose as normal
+, as it contains a maximum of as much fructose as normal

-Fructose-glucose syrup if more fructose than glucose is present; for
+fructose-glucose syrup if more fructose than glucose is present; not tolerated by

 Galactose (mucilage sugar)